Full-Stack-ArielSemel/football-project-backend/README.md

 enabling users to perform various football-related operations and also handles user authentication and authorization, ensuring secure access to the system.**

 ### Prerequisites
-Before setting up and running the backend of the Football Project, ensure that the following software is installed on your system:
+Before setting up and running this backend, ensure that the following software is installed on your system:

 1. **Java Development Kit (JDK)**: